saegl5/uniform-dark-theme/README.md

 Under Source Control, select Commit, and Push the changes.

 Return to the GitLab repository, and submit a new pull request.<br>
-For any issues, submit a new issue or discuss an existing one.
+To report any issues, submit a new issue or discuss an existing one.

 ## History